 Knowledge and feedback from the community has played a significant role in the Committee's decision making and has been essential in this process.

 Presentations and reports - Learn more about the catchment

 Using knowledge to make sound decisions

-Understanding how the catchment works is vital for the Whaitua committee to make well informed decisions.
-An innovative process called collaborative modelling brings together independent specialists to show the current state of the catchment and to then test ideas about the impacts of future choices.
+Understanding how the catchment works was vital for the Whaitua committee, to support well informed decisions.
+An innovative process called collaborative modelling was used to bring together independent specialists to show the current state of the catchment and to then test ideas about the impacts of future choices.